 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile, natural slate, and standing-seam metal punish a standard bin: they weigh far more than typical asphalt.
-For these heavy-duty jobs, we route a reinforced 30-yard container equipped with a heavier floor plate and thick, ribbed sides.
-We load these via a lowboy to protect the surface; furthermore, we cap the fill volume below the rim to remain legal.
-Reach out for our general construction debris service — (775) 574-4009.
+Concrete tile, natural slate, and standing-seam metal are heavy materials that punish a standard container; we route a reinforced 30-yard low-wall bin with a heavier floor plate for these jobs.
+We use a lowboy to haul these dense loads: we cap the fill volume well below the visual rim to keep the axle weight legal.
+For lighter mixed loads, you can rely on our general construction debris service for your next project.

 Same-day Pickup for Fast Roof Project Turnover